mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 .. label:: end_InitializeSimulation_class

-Three parameters are provided to the *InitializeSimulation* class.
-THe first one is the box dimensions, *box_dimensions*, which is a list with a length corresponding to the dimension of the system.
-The *dimensions* is calculated as the length of *box_dimensions*.
+Several parameters are provided to the *InitializeSimulation* class:

+- The first parameter is the box dimensions, which is a list with a length corresponding to the dimension of the system.
+Each element of the list corresponds to a dimension of the box in Ångström in the x, y, and z directions, respectively.
+- Optionally, a seed can be provided as an integer.
+If the seed is given by the user, the random number generator will always produce the same displacements.
-Each element of the list correspond to a dimension of the box in Ångström in the x, y, and z directions, respectively.
-A seed is also provided as a parameter (an integer), as well as some initial positions for the atoms that can be provided as an array of length corresponding to the number of atoms, and a number of columns corresponding to *dimensions*.
-If *initial_positions* is left equal to *None*, positions will be randomly attributed to the atoms, see below.
+- Optionally, initial positions for the atoms can be provided as an array of length corresponding to the number of atoms.
+If *initial_positions* is left equal to *None*, positions will be randomly assigned to the atoms (see below).
+- Optionally, a thermo period and a dumping_period can be provided to control the outputs from the simulation (it will be implemented in :ref:`chapter5-label`).

+Finally, the *dimensions* of the system are calculated as the length of *box_dimensions*.

 Provide a seed
 --------------